 A further important change came with the new statutory changes formalized in 2013 which led, among other things, to the creation of the figure of the Scientific Director.
 In 2004, at the invitation of the Gutenberg Museum in Mainz, the Bodoni Museum became a member of the AEPM, Association of European Printing Museum.
 In 2005 it participated in the birth of the Italian Association of Print and Paper Museums (AIMSC), joining also its Governing Council.
 Since 2012, the Museum has been part the Museum System of the Province of Parma (Provincial Council Resolution No. 268 of 10/05/2012).

-G. B. BODONI
+G. B. Bodoni

 The Beginnings: Piemonte 1740-1757